Three counties in Portland area OK refugee resettlement

 Oregon Gov. Kate Brown issued a resettlement welcome letter on Dec.
 16, saying in a video that "no one chooses to be a refugee."

 "Refugee resettlement is not a free pass to another country," she added.

 More than 67,000 refugees have been resettled in Oregon since 1975, reports Multnomah County policy adviser Nicole Buchanan.
-Census data shows 17.5% of Washington County residents were born outside the United States, compared with 14% in Multnomah County and 8% in Clackamas County.
+Census data shows 17.5% of Washington County residents were born outside the U.S., compared with 14% in Multnomah County and 8% in Clackamas County.

 According to the United Nations, around 67% of all refugees come from five nations: Syria, Afghanistan, South Sudan, Myanmar and Somalia.
-There are more than 70 million refugees worldwide, and about half are children younger than 18.
+There are more than 70 million refugees worldwide, and about half are children under age 18.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.